Track and Field Coach

 Does collegiate track and field get the appropriate amount of attention and resources compared to other NCAA sports?
 Does it tick you off if a school's mediocre football or b-ball team gets all the spotlight, while its stellar track team gets little?

-Asked by Barry about 11 years ago
+Asked by Barry over 11 years ago

 If you were to look at the number of countries participating in Track and Field (over 200 at Olympics and World Championships), you could say Track and Field is one of the biggest sports world wide.
 At the collegiate level, Football, Basketball and Baseball are very important, that does not diminish Track and Field because usually the success of those programs, in particular Football, allows Track and Field to flourish in the collegiate setting.